 Imitrex and certain antidepressants

-Imitrex enhances the activity of chemical called serotonin in your brain.
+Imitrex enhances the activity of a chemical called serotonin in your brain.
 Many antidepressants also work by increasing serotonin levels in your brain.
-If you take Imitrex with one of these antidepressants, it could raise your risk for a side effect called serotonin syndrome.
+If you take Imitrex with one of these antidepressants, it could raise your risk of a side effect called serotonin syndrome.
 This is a dangerous condition caused by high serotonin levels.
 (For more information about side effects, see the “Imitrex side effects” section above.)

 If you need to take more than one medication that affects your serotonin level, your doctor may monitor you more often for signs of serotonin syndrome.
 They may also adjust the dosage of your medications.